 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Monitor attendance each week and have attendance meetings with students/parents which

-• will include academic progress

-Funding Sources Title I, Part A

-Title V, Part B

-McKinney-Vento

-Subgroups Economically Disadvantaged

-Foster

-Homeless

-English Learners

-Migrant

-Race / Ethnicity / Minority

-Student with Disabilities

-Immigrant

-Systems Family and Community Engagement

-Supportive Learning Environment

-Method for Monitoring Attendance Team Meeting documentation

-Implementation

-Method for Monitoring Student attendance

-Effectiveness

-Position/Role Responsible Counselor, Nurse, SIA, Administration

-Timeline for Implementation Weekly
+Action Step Monitor attendance each week and have attendance meetings with students/parents which will include academic progress Funding Sources Title I, Part A Title V, Part B McKinney-Vento Subgroups Economically Disadvantaged Foster Homeless English Learners Migrant Race / Ethnicity / Minority Student with Disabilities Immigrant Systems Family and Community Engagement Supportive Learning Environment Method for Monitoring Implementation Attendance Team Meeting documentation Method for Monitoring Effectiveness Student attendance Position/Role Responsible Counselor, Nurse, SIA, Administration Timeline for Implementation Weekly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Overarching Need as identified in Decrease the percentage of faculty missing 6 or more days by 3% (from 23% for SY 22/23) CNA Section 3.2 Huge improvement from 34% to 23% GOAL 20% or below Root Cause # 1 Review attendance data based on type of leave.
-Goal Decrease the percentage of faculty missing 6 or more days by 3% (from 23% from SY 22/23) GOAL 20% or below
+Overarching Need as identified in CNA Section 3.2 Decrease the percentage of faculty missing 6 or more days by at least 3% or more (SY 23/24 18/45 staff missed 5 or more days = 40%) Root Cause # 1 (23% for SY 22/23) Review attendance data based on type of leave.
+Goal Decrease the percentage of faculty missing 6 or more days by at least 3% (from 40% SY 23/24) (23% SY 22/23) GOAL 20% or below